 - 3/4 cup low sodium cream of mushroom soup (170 grams)

 Pre-heat oven to 450 degrees.
 Line a small baking sheet with aluminum foil.
 Toss halved tomatoes with olive oil and half of the garlic.
 Arrange in a single layer on lined baking sheet.
 Bake for 20 minutes and set aside.

 Heat a large pot over medium-high heat.
 Add butter and melt, then add onion and garlic.
 Sauté for 1-2 minutes until fragrant and tender.

-Add cream of mushroom soup, wine, and Oh My Spice seasoning.
+Add cream of mushroom soup, chicken stock, wine, and Oh My Spice seasoning.
 Cover and bring to a boil, then add orzo, salt and pepper.
 Stir until orzo is covered, then lower heat to a simmer for 7 minutes.

 Remove pot from heat and stir in peas, spinach, roasted tomatoes, basil, and parmesan cheese.
 Cover and allow to rest for about 5 minutes or until orzo is cooked al dente and cheese is melted.